predix-ui/predix-ui/_pages/design/help-info.md

   </catalog-picture>
 </div>

-# Using Diagrams
+# Using Illustrations
-Often times, a picture is worth a thousand words when it comes to illustrating complex concepts.
-Consider using simple diagrams and imagery to help convey concepts or behavior to provide an extra layer of clarity.
+Often times, a picture is worth a thousand words when it comes to explaining complex concepts.
+Consider using simple [illustrations](#/design/communication/illustrations) and imagery to help convey concepts or behavior to provide an extra layer of clarity.

 <catalog-picture img-src="../../img/guidelines/design/help-info/diagram-in-help" img-alt="Example of a diagram as contextual information" caption="Example of a diagram as contextual information"></catalog-picture>